satya-das/cib/README.md

 ```
 ### On Windows

-Following sequence of commands has been tested and works perfectly:
+Following is what I use and works perfectly:

 ```sh
 # Open DOS command window